udacity/FCND-FixedWing/README.md

 - There are no parameters to tune, selecting "Tune Parameters" will allow instead allow you to control the aircraft manually (after clicking to the Guided button to disengage Guided mode)
 - There are currently not success/failure criterion to allow you to control the aircraft back and forth between the two landing pad locations
 - The control structure is completely opened ended for this challenge.
+- A simplified energy percentage was added to give a metric to compare against.
+It is only based on time the VTOL and aircraft throttle is being used.
+The VTOL controls drain the energy 8x's faster than the aircraft throttle as to incentive time spent in the fixed wing mode.

 Additional Manual Flight Controls: